ggsavin/voting-games/project-book/_build/html/_sources/game-implementation.md

 We then check for winners and reward players accordingly, before appending the history and possibly incrementing the game round, phase and day.

-Finally the remainder of rewards based on agent voting information is distributed
+Finally the remainder of rewards based on agent voting information is distributed to the agents that provided actions during this current environment step.